oracle/python-oracledb/doc/src/api_manual/pool_params.rst

     This read-only attribute is an integer that specifies the length of time (in seconds) that a connection may remain idle in the pool before it is terminated.
-If the value of this attribute is *0*, then the connections are never terminated.
+This applies only when the pool has more than ``min`` connections open, allowing it to shrink to the specified minimum size.
 The default value is *0* seconds.
+A value of *0* means that there is no maximum time.

-    This attribute is only supported in python-oracledb Thick mode.
+    This attribute is supported in both python-oracledb Thin and Thick modes.

 .. attribute:: PoolParams.wait_timeout